kuinkelarun/family-tree/README.md

 - Relationship types validated server‑side; client shows warnings for conflicts.
 - AI routes gracefully degrade when `OPENAI_API_KEY` is missing.

+## Relationship validation

+The API enforces relationship integrity (e.g., prevents parent/child between siblings, spouse between ancestor/descendant, and duplicate edges).
+A validation-only endpoint is available at `POST /api/relationships/validate` for client prechecks.
+See `VALIDATION-RULES.md` for details and how to extend rules.

 ## Setup Instructions

 ### 1. Clone the repository